osmosis-labs/osmosis/x/authenticator/README.md

 6. **Execute Messages**: The transaction is executed.

-7**Confirm Execution**: After all messages are authenticated, the `ConfirmExecution` function is called for each authenticator.
+7. **Confirm Execution**: After all messages are authenticated, the `ConfirmExecution` function is called for each authenticator.
 This allows authenticators to enforce transaction rules like spending and transaction limits.

 ## Available Authenticator Types